H1dd3nM1nd/NSMBW-Spritedata/README.md

 An attempt at updating Reggie's spritedata.
 The current one only supports NewerSMBW, but once a revision of the data is fully done, there will also be a copy for the original game.
 This document only supports Reggie Next M3, so if you have something else, you're on your own.

 # Found an error ?
-Please submit an issue so that i can look into it, thank you.
+Please submit an issue so that i can look into it, or submit a pull request if you want to fix it yourself, thank you.